 Alpha Adult Class - The Alpha Adult Class is led by Jill Davis and Brian Marshall and meets in the Jingle Room.
 They are currently reading and discussing the book, "Mere Christianity" by C.S.
 Lewis.

-Oh Bay Adult Class - The Oh Bay Sunday school class is led by Stuart Shoaf and meets in the Conch room.
+Oh Bay Adult Class - The Oh Bay Class is led by Stuart Shoaf and meets in the Conch room.
 They are currently studying the book of Romans.

 Marie Jones Adult Class - The Marie Jones Class meets in the Scallop room (next to the fellowship hall) and is led by Mazie Stone.
 They are currently studying the book of Hebrews.